Big-Life-Lab/PHES-ODM/metadata_en.md

 -	**description**:(Description): [string] Description of wastewater site (city, building, street, etc.) to better identify the location of the sampling point.

+-	**publicHealthDepartment**:(Public health department or region): [string] The public health department or region where the site or institute is located.
+See also `healthRegion` if there is a separate regional health care delivery authority.

+-	**healthRegion**:(Health planning region): [string] The health planning authority where is site or insititute is located.
+See also `publicHealthDepartment`

 -	**type**:(Type): [category] Type of site or institution where sample was taken.